syncfusion-content/javascript-docs/js/Menu/Getting-Started.md

 This section explains briefly about how to create a **Menu** control in your application with **JavaScript**.
 The **Essential JavaScript** **Menu** supports displaying a **Menu** of list-out items.
 This **Menu** is based on ul-li hierarchy, where the sub-list items are rendered as the sub-menu items.
 The **Menu** control can also be rendered with local and remote data source.
 From the following guidelines, you can learn how to customize the **Menu** control for a website.
 In this case, **Syncfusion’s** website **Menu** is discussed.
 The following screenshot displays the appearance of **Menu**.

-{% include image.html url="/js/Menu/Getting-Started_images/Getting-Started_img1.png" Caption="Syncfusion Menu"%}
+{% include image.html url="/js/Menu/Getting-Started_images/Getting-Started_img1.png" %}

 ## Create a Menu